BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 1 Homework/Problem4_Nodes.md

 <img src="media/image8.png" width="400">

-Run the analysis, you will get a pop-out window showing you the report.
+Run the Analysis.
+A pop-out window will show the analysis report as a list.
+This report lists all distinct nodes except Ground.

+To identify which node corresponds to which location in your circuit:
+1. Go back to your circuit schematic.
+2. Hover your mouse cursor over each node/wire.
+3. At the bottom of the LTspice window, a text line will show, such as "This is node N001".

 -----

 ## :orange: Required in your homework answer

-1. Include a screenshot of the plot of the node voltage between R1 and R2.
+1. Include a screenshot of your circuit schematic.
-2. Include a screenshot of the plot of the voltage drop across R1.
+2. Include a LTSpice report of the DC operating point analysis. (*direct paste the list result*)
-3. Include a screenshot of the plot of the current flowing thru R2.
+3. Indicate how many distinct nodes are in the circuit (except Ground).
+4. Based on what you learned from class/textbook, indicate which nodes are extraordinary nodes (except Ground).